The YMCA says, “71 percent of world is water, and kids are 100 percent curious.”

 Don’t make any assumptions about who is watching the children in the water.
 If you are busy at the grill, make sure someone else has verbally agreed to watch the kids in the pool.
 And make sure they are really paying attention, and not just sitting by the pool checking Facebook.
 Bonus points for knowing CPR, in case of an emergency.
 Treat the duty as you would being a designated driver, meaning no alcohol.

 This means there should be a clear and unobstructed view of the bottom of the water.
 This is why you should never swim in the rain – the drops of “water on water” obstruct the view to the bottom, and make it unsafe for swimming.
 Ditto on any debris floating in the pool, like you sometimes see after a storm.

 4. Use technology.

 Snyder laughed and insisted this wasn’t a shameless plug for his company, SEAL Innovation.
-There is technology available to help keep kids safe in water, so use it, if you have access to it.
+There is technology available to help keep your kids safe in the water.
 It could save a life.
 There’s a lot out there – including alarms that indicate when a home’s pool gate has opened.

 5. Learn to swim yourself.

 This is perhaps the most important.
 Dr. Snyder recalls the “unbearable heartbreak” he’s seen in the ER when parents tried to rescue their children in the water – but couldn’t, because they weren’t able to swim themselves.
 Take Maticia Sims’ cue, and learn to swim yourself.